openhealthcare/igt/process/remote.working.md

 We ask that you take a few simple steps in order to make sure that this works as smoothly as possible.

 * Try not to be burgled.
-(This may include having locks on whatever premesis you do work from.)
+(This may include having locks on whatever premises you do work from.)
 * Have passwords on your computers.
 * Have passwords on any third party services you use to conduct OHC work (e.g. Email, Github, IRC)